This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 ‘When you experience something outside of your own culture’s norms, which to you is shocking, whilst all people around you view this as completely normal.
 This can then lead to a feeling of isolation.’

 To me, it is the isolation and the loneliness associated to culture shock that is the truly damaging aspect.
 I see shocking things in the UK all the time; however everyone around me is always as shocked as I am.
 This almost completely negates the ‘shocking’ aspect long-term.

 Imagine if you were all alone among hundreds of people and you just have to pretend that it’s completely normal.
 Then multiply that 10 fold as you tend to see things that are shocking quite often when experiencing another culture that is so different to yours.

 You lose the support structure that is in your own culture when everyone agrees with each other.
 Without that people can start to feel like they are the odd one out and long to feel normal again.
 If you live abroad for a long time, you can even experience reverse culture shock when you return home.
 Coming home to “normality” can take just as long to adjust to if you’re used to dealing with a whole new culture.

 This all sounds very dramatic but I see this literally all of the time.
-So many teachers in China have bailed and gone home in a matter of weeks.
+So many foreign teachers in China have bailed and gone home in a matter of weeks.
 All because of what I described above.